ayuspathak/Smart-Grid-Monitoring-System/README.md

 # Smart Grid Monitoring System

-A B.Tech Electrical Engineering project by **Ayush Pathak** for exploring a small simulated power network through monitoring, fault studies and basic machine-learning analysis.

-The project is built as a compact local lab setup.
+A B.Tech Electrical Engineering project by **Me** for exploring a small simulated power network through monitoring, fault studies and basic machine-learning analysis.
+This project is built as a compact local lab setup.
 Instead of depending on live utility data, it creates sample three-phase readings, stores them in SQLite, and then uses those readings for visualisation and analysis.

 ## What I built